spaconference/spa-website/sponsor.md

 title: Sponsorship opportunities
 layout: page
 ---
-<p>SPA Software in Practice attracts many participants who are experts in their fields, and who often play a leading role in product and service recommendation and acquisition.</p>
+<p>{{ site.conference.name }} attracts many participants who are experts in their fields, and who often play a leading role in product and service recommendation and acquisition.</p>
 <p>Becoming a sponsor of {{ site.conference.name_html }} provides the highest possible profile at the event.</p>

 <h2>Sponsorship Benefits</h2>

 <h3>General Sponsorship - £1250 + 20% VAT (Three Available)</h3>
-<p>Be a core supporter of the SPA Software in Practice conference and gain prominent placement of your organisation and message to conference attendees leading up to and throughout the conference.</p>
+<p>Be a core supporter of the {{ site.conference.name }} conference and gain prominent placement of your organisation and message to conference attendees leading up to and throughout the conference.</p>
 <ul>
    <li>Large logo on the conference website</li>
-   <li>Placement of a short promotional message on the SPA Software in Practice conference website</li>
+   <li>Placement of a short promotional message on the {{ site.conference.name }} conference website</li>
    <li>Thanks and acknowledgement on conference social media channels</li>
    <li>Public thanks to the sponsor at conference plenary sessions</li>
    <li>Opportunity to give a 10 minute "lightning talk" at a plenary session</li>